h1arc/plex-smb-mount/README.md

-# Plex LXV SMB Mount on Proxmox
+# Plex LXC SMB Mount on Proxmox

 📦 A simple Bash script to securely mount an SMB share for a Plex LXC container on Proxmox.
 ✅ Supports persistent mounts, secure credential handling, and automatic LXC config updates.